 Students interested in pre-health are encouraged to prioritize the requirements of the Engineering Common Curriculum and their major affiliation during their first and second year.
 Engineering Advising can assist students with understanding how pre-health courses may or may not overlap with the various majors within the College of Engineering and how to best integrate the pre-health coursework within the Engineering curriculum.

-Be sure to make an appointment with Engineering Advising in 167 Olin Hall to further discuss your options.
+Be sure to make an appointment with Engineering Advising to further discuss your options.